This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place all the ingredients in a blender and process until smooth.
-Add more milk if necessary to achieve a nice pancake batter consistency.
+- Add all remaining ingredients to the blender and process on high speed until smooth.
+Add another splash of milk if necessary to achieve a nice pancake batter consistency.

-- Place a large nonstick skillet over medium heat.
+- Place a large nonstick skillet (affiliate link) over medium heat.
 Lightly coat the pan with nonstick cooking spray.
 The pan is ready when a drop of water sizzles in the pan.

 - Gently flip and continue to cook until both sides are lightly browned and the insides are cooked through, 2 – 3 more minutes.